peachcloud/peach-buttons/README.md

 The output will be written to `target/debian/peach-buttons_0.1.0_arm64.deb` (or similar).

-Install the service as follows:
+Install the package as follows:

 `sudo dpkg -i target/debian/peach-buttons_0.1.0_arm64.deb`